inBrainSurveys/InBrainSurveys_SDK_Swift/README.md

 * Presents the InBrain WebView with the navigationButtons displaying the toColor parameter as its text color

 # Side note - Things to double check:
-* Be sure your input Info.pList values have the proper key and values
+* Be sure your setInBrain values have the proper values

 * The UIViewController that presents the InBrainWebView should properly conform to the InBrainDelegate.

-* Ensure that you are implementing the inBrainRewardsReceived() function to receive reward data from the getRewards() call.
+* Ensure that you are implementing the didReceiveInBrainRewards() function to receive reward data from the getRewards() call.